-Building your knowledge of construction and building systems is key to passing the NCIDQ Exam.
+Growing your knowledge of building systems and construction is key to passing the NCIDQ Exam.
 It helps set you apart as a professional interior designer.
+Interior designers can consider themselves part of the building design team, and need to be knowledgeable on today’s building system design and equipment.

 Building Systems and Construction